mathiasrichter/shapiro/README.md

 # <img src="static/shapiro.png" alt="Shapiro" width="8%" style="margin-bottom:-15px;margin-right:15px"/>  Shapiro

+## What is Shapiro
+Shapiro is a simple ontology/vocabulary server serving turtle, json-ld or html (as indicated by the requesting client in the accept-header).
+It therefore provides a simple approach to serving up an organization's ontologies/vocabularies.

-## Model as Code
+## Motivation - Model as Code
-Model data as knowledge graphs using Turtle or JSON-LD and use these models in API definitions/implementations and all other code consuming data based on these models.
+Why would one need something like Shapiro?
+The basic idea is to model data as knowledge graphs using Turtle or JSON-LD and use these models in API definitions/implementations and all other code consuming data based on these models.

 Make the use of these machine-readable model definitions pervasive throughout all phases of the software lifecycle (design, implement, test, release) and the lifecycle of the data originating from software built using these models.